Managing Suicidality in Eating Disorder Patients

 As providers, we have to learn to tolerate a fair amount of risk with our patients at all levels of care.
 Many eating disorder patients are high risk individuals whose behaviors or impulses can be dangerous, and it is not uncommon for them to think about ending their lives, have ideas about suicide or have attempted suicide before.
 While a common tendency among clinicians is to send a suicidal patient to a psychiatric hospital, this is not always in the best interest of recovery.
 Ideally, we need to learn to manage suicidality in an appropriate eating disorder setting and not send everyone that says they want to die to the psych hospital.

-While full containment at a psych facility may seem safer for suicidal patients, the long term risk of harm from sending them away may be greater than that of keeping them on the eating disorder unit.
+While full containment at a psych center may seem safer for suicidal patients, the long term risk of harm from sending them away may be greater than that of keeping them on the eating disorder unit.
 A fundamental problem with sending eating disorder patients to a psych unit is that they will symptom substitute.
 On the psych unit, patients won’t eat and will continue to lose weight, engage in behaviors, ultimately becoming more isolated and more preoccupied with their eating disorder.
 Additionally, sending suicidal patients away disrupts the patient/clinician relationship.
 We know that relationships are fundamental to recovery—relationships replace the eating disorder.
 If we send patients to the psych hospital every time they scare us, we don’t develop the trusting, tolerant relationships that are integral to recovery.
 When patients return to the eating disorder unit from the psych hospital, they are often more difficult to treat because their eating disorder is even more engrained and they are resistant toward treatment providers.
 Practitioners must balance patients’ hopelessness, despair and suicidality while supporting them in their recovery.
 That means showing up for our patients especially when they are suicidal and reminding them that we can tolerate their despair and carry their hope even when they have lost all hope.
 Of course there are circumstances in which a patient is too dangerous to themselves or others to stay on an eating disorder unit, and the long term risks of sending them away should be kept in mind when deciding whether to move a patient to a psych unit.
 Outpatient providers should familiarize themselves with contained, medically-supported inpatient treatment centers and refer suicidal patients as necessary, while practitioners on inpatient units must work continuously to ensure effective systems are in place to manage suicidal patients and keep them safe on the unit.

 How is physician involvement helpful in managing suicidality?